 Borey is a Kratie local who lives in a small village a few kilometres away from Kratie town.
 He not only looks after the day running of the kayaking business and related cafe.
 And as if that doesn’t keep him busy enough, he also doing part time study at the local university where he is just one year away from completely his Management degree.

-M, Mykor & Chimmor – M comes from a village just south of Kratie town, while Mykor and Chimmor are brothers from Stueng Treng province north of Kratie.
+M, Mykor & Sokea – M comes from a village just south of Kratie town, Mykor is from Stueng Treng province north of Kratie and Sokea comes from Sandan village which is 25 kms north of town along the Mekong river.
 On his days away from the café, M spends his time studying English and Management at the local university, and when needed, helps out as a back-up kayaking guide.
-Mykor is a recent graduate of the Le Tonle Hospitality Training School in Stueng Treng, which is sadly now closed due to a lack of funding, and also helps out as a back-up kayak guide.
-Chimmor is the most recent addition to the crew, and is a graduate of the local Le Tonle Hospitality Training School in Kratie.
+Mykor graduated from the Le Tonle Hospitality Training School in Stueng Treng, which is sadly now closed due to a lack of funding, and also helps out as a back-up kayak guide.
+Sokea is the most recent addition to the crew, and is a graduate of the local Le Tonle Hospitality Training School in Kratie.
 They all speak good English and enjoying talking with and serving the many foreign visitors that pass through Kratie.

-Makra, SreyMoa, Seiha & Mak Sis – Makra grew up in the villages around Kratie and her husband Seiha grew up on the west bank of the Mekong across the river from Kratie.
-This husband wife team are joined by Makra’s sister, Mak Sis, and another family member, SreyMoa, who both live in a small village on the Mekong a few kms north of Kratie town.
+Sokry, Net & Bunthan – Sokry and Net live on Koh Trong island and worked in a local restaurant before starting to work here in April.
+Bunthan is M’s sister one of our cafe crew live in a village a few kms south of town.
 After being trained by a chef from Sydney, together they create delicious thin base pizza & pasta dishes, freshly baked bread, muffins and cookies, as well as a variety of sandwiches and egg dishes.